 - Apply, meet admission requirements and be accepted by Walters State Community College. - Indicate Nursing as the desired major on the WSCC application form. - 3.
-See an advisor from the Health Programs Division prior to registering for classes and obtain clearance to register. - Complete all required developmental education courses prior to making application for the clinical nursing program. - 5.
-Complete BIOL 2010 and 2011, BIOL 2020 and 2021, and CPSC 1100 prior to making application for the clinical nursing program.
+Follow college policy for advising prior to registration. - Complete all required developmental education courses prior to making application for the clinical nursing program. - 5.
+Complete BIOL 2010 and 2011, BIOL 2020 and 2021 prior to making application for the clinical nursing program.
 A grade of "C" or better must be achieved in all science courses.
 Biological science courses previously taken must have been completed within the last 10 years. - 6.
-Students cannot audit any nursing course without the approval of the dean of Health Programs / director of Nursing and / or chair of the Nursing Admission and Progression Committee.
+Complete computer competency requirement. - Students cannot audit any nursing course without the approval of the dean of Health Programs/director of Nursing and/or chair of the Nursing Admission and Progression Committee.